ibm-cloud-docs/account/iam-specific_ip.md

 By default, all IP addresses can be used to log in to the {{site.data.keyword.cloud}} console and access classic infrastructure APIs.
 You can specify which IP addresses have access and which IP addresses are restricted.
 You can specify this access at the user level or at the account level.
 Currently, only public IP addresses are supported.
 {: shortdesc}

+## Before you begin
+{: #before-allowing-ips}

-If an IP address restriction is defined for both the account and the user, the IP address needs to match both specifications to be able to generate an IAM token.
+* When an IP address restriction is defined for both the account and the user, the IP address needs to match both specifications to be able to generate an IAM token.
-{: important}
+* When you allow only specific IP addresses to access an {{site.data.keyword.cloud_notm}} account, users can't access the {{site.data.keyword.cloud_notm}} Shell CLI.
+This is because the Cloud Shell is hosted on a shared platform that can't satisfy the IP address allowlist.

 ## Allowing specific IP addresses for a user
 {: #ips_user}